-The gift of memories is something I never appreciated at a young age.
+I never appreciated the gift of memories at a young age.
 My father has always been a gifted photographer.
 From as young as I can remember he would take zillions of photographs on every family outing or holiday we went on.
 He really was the extreme.
 As a child I remember how annoying I found it, especially once I got to my teenage years and never wanted to be photographed.
 I never realised the importance of what he was creating.
 Back then digital photography didn’t exist.
-Only film photography that you sent off to the labs to be processed.
-Once the snaps had been taken and sent off you then had to wait in anticipation to see what came back!
+All photographs were in your camera on a roll of film.
+Once used up the film then needed processing and we would wait in anticipation to see what came back!

 My father’s house has an office where he stores bundles of photo albums and endless boxes of printed photographs.
 These boxes, although taking up valuable shelf space are in fact our biographies (my siblings and I) in photos.
 These boxes hold dear memories for all of us.
 Memories that as a child I had no appreciation for wanting or ever needing.